apache/dubbo-rpc-jsonrpc/README.md

 ## Why Not RESTful
-Dubbox has made an attempt on the RESTful interface, but there is some difference between the REST architecture and the original RPC architecture of Dubbo.
+Dubbo has made an attempt on the RESTful interface, but there is some difference between the REST architecture and the original RPC architecture of Dubbo.

 The difference is that the REST architecture needs the definition of resources and we should operate the resources using the basic HTTP methods —— GET, POST, PUT, DELETE.

-Dubbox needs to redefine the properties of the interface, which is a big burden on the original interface migration of Dubbox.
+Dubbo needs to redefine the properties of the interface, which is a big burden on the original interface migration of Dubbo.

 In contrast, RESTful is more appropriate for calls between Internet systems, and RPC is more appropriate for calls within a system, so we used JsonRPC which is more consistent with the Dubbo concept.